agmcfarland/GeneGrouper/README.md

 open ./example_search/psts_ecoli/visualizations/*
 ```

 Our visualizations show that four groups are created.
 All taxa except *Pseudomonas aeruginsa* have *pstSCAB/phoU*.
-However, genes surrounding the Pst gene cluster differe depending on taxa.
-This demonstrates the selective benefit of having an intact Pst gene cluster.
+However, genes surrounding the Pst gene cluster differ by taxa.
+This demonstrates the selective effect of maintaining an intact Pst gene cluster, while also demonstrating the phylogenetic influence of surrounding gene content.

 #### What about genes that do not have a stable gene content surrounding them?
 Let's search for a horizontally-transferred carbanem-resistant beta-lactamase.